opendaylight/docs/docs/developer-guide/yang-tools.rst

     CrossSourceStatementReactor.BuildAction reactor == YangInferencePipeline.RFC6020_REACTOR.newBuild(StatementParserMode.SEMVER_MODE);

-Before you use a semantic version statement in a YANG module, you need to define an extension for it so that the YANG statement parser can recognize it.
+Before you use a semantic version statement in a Yang module, you need to define an extension for it so that the Yang statement parser can recognize it.

 .. code::